Anise-Scented Sage | Salvia Guaranitica

 Preparations:

 Used fresh as a finishing element rather than cooked.
-The flowers are added at the last moment to fruit salads, chilled desserts, syrups, or cold infusions, where their colour and aroma remain intact.
+The flowers are added at the last moment to fruit salads, chilled desserts, syrups, or cold infusions, where their color and aroma remain intact.
 They may also be floated briefly in teas or used to scent sugars and syrups.
-When gently pressed onto cookies or light pastries before baking, the blossoms retain much of their shape and visual presence, adding colour more than flavour.
+When gently pressed onto cookies or light pastries before baking, the blossoms retain much of their shape and visual presence, adding color more than flavor.

 Pairings: